educationstrategycenteraddis/2020-11-02_Ethiopia/index.md

 <p id="where">
   <strong>Where:</strong>

   This is an online event.
-We will meet using the online videoconference software Zoom.
-You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
-The link to use for this event is
-  <a href="//carpentries.zoom.us/my/carpentriesroom1">   https://carpentries.zoom.us/my/carpentriesroom1</a>
 </p>
 {% endif %}